Federal Privacy Notice

 This policy is effective as of March 25, 2014

-In the information age, California Credit Union commitment to protect your information and your privacy extends to your online banking.
+In the information age, California Credit Union commitment to protect your information and your privacy extends to your Digital banking.
 While our privacy policies are the same whether you are online or not, we have extra measures in place to protect your privacy when you bank online with California Credit Union.

 1. Are you a visitor?